formigas/formigas-flutter-bricks/formigas_go_router/README.md

 │   │   └── go_router.dart
 ```
 ## Dependencies
-Following dependencies will be installed for this brick:
+Following dependencies will be installed for this brick if not already present:

 * [go_router][go_router_link]